The latest Go release, version 1.9, arrives six months

 tests, benchmarks, or examples that match it, without running them.

-Profiles produced by the
+Profiles produced by the runtime/pprof package now

 include symbol information, so they can be viewed